Burla-Cloud/documentation_website/docs/Overview.md

 [10, 20, 30]
 ```

 ## Try it out!
+(Quickstart)

-Burla is incredibly simple to get up and running, here's a quick tutorial:
+Here's a quick tutorial to get started with Burla:

 1. In your terminal run `pip install burla`, then run `burla login`.
    `burla login` will create an account for you if you don't have one & authorize you to make calls to `remote_parallel_map`.